|Programs > Summer Programs > India|

 Housing and three meals a day are arranged in a comfortable private guest house in Dhrangadhra.
 During trips into villages, appropriate housing will be arranged.

-*Per university policy, Temple students who are considered “upper division” are charged additional tuition per credit in the summer (Pennsylvania Residents: additional $14 per credit; Non-Pennsylvania Residents: additional $48 per credit).
+*Per university policy, Temple students who are considered “upper division” are charged additional tuition ($21 per credit) in the summer.
 “Upper division” is defined as an undergraduate student with a minimum of 60 earned credits, regardless of how obtained.
 This policy does not affect non-Temple students.

-**The India Fee includes housing, meals and local program-related travel.
+**The India Fee includes housing, meals, local program-related travel and documentation required for part of the visa application.
 Please note that this fee is based on last year's fee and will be updated.

 In addition to the items above, students should budget money for entrance fees related to extracurricular activities, personal travel, and any additional personal expenses.